All Cities / Florida / Orlando

 What Needs a Permit in Orlando?

-Penalties for Unpermitted Work in Orlando
+Penalty for Unpermitted Work in Orlando

 How Long Is a Building Permit Good For in Orlando?

-Who Pulls the Permit in Orlando?
+Who Should Pull the Permit in Orlando?

 Chuck’s Take